dinosaure/blogger/articles/lwt_pause.md

 ---

 Here's a concrete example of the notion of availability and the scheduler used (in this case Lwt).
-As you know, at Robur we have developed a unikernel:
+As you may know, at Robur we have developed a unikernel:
 [opam-mirror][opam-mirror].
-It launches an HTTP service that can be used as an OPAM overlay available from a Git repository.
+It launches an HTTP service that can be used as an OPAM overlay available from a Git repository (with `opam repository add <name>
+<url>`).

-The purpose of such an unikernel was to respond to a failure of the official repository (which fortunately did not last long) and to offer decentralisation of such a service (you can use https://opam.robur.coop!).
+The purpose of such an unikernel was to respond to a failure of the official repository which fortunately did not last long and to offer decentralisation of such a service.
+You can use https://opam.robur.coop!

-It was also useful at the Mirage retreat, where we don't necessarily have a great internet connection.
-Caching packets for our OCaml users on the local network has benefited us in terms of our Internet bill.
+It was also useful at the Mirage retreat, where we don't usually have a great internet connection.
+Caching packages for our OCaml users on the local network has benefited us in terms of our Internet bill by allowing the OCaml users to fetch opam packages over the local network instead of over the shared, metered 4G Internet conncetion.

 Finally, it's a unikernel that I also use on my server for my software [reproducibility service][reproducibility] in order to have an overlay for my